Thank you to Lenka Cathersides for the following research.

 At the time of the 1911 Census, the family had moved back to Brockham Pits.
 Charles Snr was still working as a lime burner and Susannah was at home.
 The household further comprised of their children: chalk quarry worker Charles Jnr, gardeners David and James, groom George and scholars Sarah and Nellie.
 The accommodation had three rooms.
 Eliza stated that she had given birth to eight children of whom seven were still alive.

-Charles married Annie Ada Knight on Boxing Day 1914 in the Registration District of Reigate, Surrey.
+Charles married Annie Ada Knight on Boxing Day 1914 in Reigate, Surrey.

-Annie was born on the 2nd of July 1891 in Redhill, Surrey to labourer William Knight, born about 1865 in Lingfield, Surrey and Eliza Knight, born about 1868 in Edenbridge, Kent.
-Annie was baptised on the 20th of September 1891 at St John’s church in Redhill.
+Annie was born on 2nd July 1891 in Redhill, Surrey to labourer William, born about 1865 in Lingfield, Surrey and Eliza, born about 1868 in Edenbridge, Kent.
+Annie was baptised on 20th September 1891 at St John’s church in Redhill.
 At the time of the baptism the family lived in Redhill.
-In 1903 was Eliza Knight declared lunatic.
+In 1903 was Eliza Knight declared to be a lunatic.
 At the time of the 1911 Census, the family lived in Betchworth.

-Charles and Annie had a son Arthur J. Butler born in the 4th quarter of 1913 in the Registration District of Reigate, Surrey.
+Charles and Annie had a son Arthur born in the 4th quarter of 1913 in Reigate.

 Charles Butler Jnr enlisted in 1916 in Guildford, Surrey into the Royal West Kent Regiment.
 He was a Private with regimental number G/15398.
 At the time of his enlistment Charles lived in Betchworth.